icaew-digital-archive/handbook/docs/admin-guides/preservica/yt-dlp-youtube-dl.md

         pip install youtube-dl

-## General usage
+## Configuration

-Parameters can be found at -  [https://github.com/ytdl-org/youtube-dl#options](https://github.com/ytdl-org/youtube-dl#options).

-However, the following configuration works best for ICAEW needs -
+The following configuration works best for ICAEW needs -

 - it outputs json metadata files which can be converted to .metadata files via Python script
-- restrict-filenames - “Restrict[s] filenames to only ASCII characters, and avoid "&" and spaces in filenames”
+- restrict-filenames - "Restrict[s] filenames to only ASCII characters, and avoid "&" and spaces in filenames"
 - always saves the downloaded YouTube videos as mp4 format
 - saves the files with %(upload_date)s-%(title)s' format
 - the write-annotations, write-description, write-all-thumbnails, and sub parameters may not be necessary, but can be downloaded for completion sake